web3privacy/constitution/09-guidelines.md

-# 8. Guidelines
+# 9. Guidelines

-This Constitution provides the structure for our organization, but our culture is built on the actions we take every day.
-These guidelines are not strict laws, but a shared understanding of how we can work together effectively and respectfully.
-They are the spirit that animates the letter of our rules.
+These guidelines are the principles that govern our collaboration and define our culture.
+While not rigid laws, they are enforceable standards.
+Direct and respectful conversation is the preferred method for addressing deviations, but a significant or systemic violation of any principle herein is a legitimate basis for escalating a conflict to the Stewards or initiating a Formal Proposal.

 ## Communication